-45. Except as directed in preceding paragraphs Officers and Warrant Officers R.M.
-Band, will wear the pattern Uniform as prescribed for R.M.
-Officers and Warrant Officers.
+45. Except as directed in preceding paragraphs, Officers and Warrant Officers R.M.
+Marine wear the pattern Uniform as prescribed for Officers and Warrant Officers.

-VII.-HORSE FURNITURE.
+VIII.-HORSE FURNITURE.

-46. Mounted Officers of the Royal Marines are to use the same pattern saddlery as described in the Dress Regulations for the Army, 1911.
+46. Mounted Officers of the Royal Marines to use the same pattern saddlery as described in the Dress Regulations for the Army, 1911.